dgunawan/product-delivery-ingredients/index.md

 * Do architecture often and in collaboration
 * Remove hard-coupling and dependencies
 	* [OAS](https://swagger.io/) based APIs and microservices, consider using Swagger
+		* Use [assertj-swagger](https://github.com/RobWin/assertj-swagger) to check API's compliance to its contract
 	* Contracts based development for both internal and external components - use mocks and stubs as part of unit testing
 * [Microservice](https://martinfowler.com/articles/microservices.html) architecture is [not the silver bullet](https://martinfowler.com/articles/microservice-trade-offs.html)
 * Consider other options e.g. [serverless](https://martinfowler.com/articles/serverless.html), PaaS